Applying to be a foster carer usually takes about six months but the timescales do vary depending on the nature of each application.

 Step 1 - Make an enquiry

 Great news!
 You’ve already made the first step by visiting our web page.
-You can look through our fostering information pack to find out everything you need to know about fostering.
+You can check out our help and support page to find out more about Wigan's fostering offer.

 If you’re ready to take the next step and speak to our friendly team, you can fill in our online form or call us on 01942 487200.
 No question is too big or too small.

-We also hold regular drop in sessions on the first Wednesday of each month at 6pm.
+We also hold regular information sessions - see dates and times for upcoming information sessions.
 It's your chance to speak with a fostering social worker face to face and ask them your questions.
 Alternatively, a member of the fostering team can visit you at home to speak to you individually.

 Step 2 - Fill in the application form